Tasmanian Football League: Tasmanian State League

 During the 2013 season, South Launceston decided that it would not pursue a new TSL licence at the end of the season, and arranged to move into the newest Northern Tasmanian Football Association in 2014; despite this, the club went on to win the 2013 premiership, meaning that there was no defending premier in 2014.
 The club was replaced by the Prospect State Football Club, which competes under the formal club name of Western Storm Football Club.
 At the same time, the North Hobart Football Club was forced to disband as a team by AFL Tasmania in favour of the newly established Hobart City Football Club, whilst the Hobart Tigers left for the Southern Football League.
 These movements were forced upon the league to make space for a new AFL Tasmania backed TSL club, the Kingborough Tigers Football Club.

 Prior to 2016, the Western Storm was rebranded as the Prospect Hawks; but it was unable to field a senior team in 2016, managing only to field an uncompetitive team in the reserves, before being expelled from the league at the end of the 2016 season.
 Prior to 2018, both north-western clubs – Burnie and Devonport – found themselves unable to viably field teams in the competition, with withdrew, reducing the size of the competition to seven teams.

 On 9 October 2017 the paying members of the Hobart City Demons voted 371–118 in favour of returning the playing name of the club to the North Hobart identity for season 2018 and beyond.

+In May 2023, AFL Tasmania announced that the Tasmanian State League would disband at the end of the 2024 season, with organisers stating that the best model for Tasmanian football going forward was by fielding a team in the Victorian Football League, VFL Women's and Talent League competitions, as part of the Tasmania Football Club's accession into the Australian Football League in 2028.
+Teams located around in and around Hobart transferred to the Southern Football League while northern-based teams moved to the Northern Tasmanian Football Association.
+The final state league premiership was won by North Launceston, who defeated Lauderdale by 17 points in the grand final.